operator-framework/operator-sdk/doc/test-framework/scorecard.md

 | CRs Have At Least 1 Example | This test checks that the CSV has an [`alm-examples` annotation][alm-examples] for each CR passed to the `cr-manifest` option in its metadata.
 This test has a maximum score equal to the number of CRs provided via the `cr-manifest` option. |
 | Spec Fields With Descriptors | This test verifies that every field in the Custom Resources' spec sections have a corresponding descriptor listed in the CSV.
 This test has a maximum score equal to the total number of fields in the spec sections of each custom resource passed in via the `cr-manifest` option. |
 | Status Fields With Descriptors | This test verifies that every field in the Custom Resources' status sections have a corresponding descriptor listed in the CSV.
 This test has a maximum score equal to the total number of fields in the status sections of each custom resource passed in via the `cr-manifest` option. |

+## Exit Status

+In version v1alpha2, the scorecard return code is 1 if any of the tests executed did not pass and 0 if all selected tests pass.

 ## Extending the Scorecard with Plugins